How to Winterise Your Pool Heat Pump

 Do Heat Pumps Need to Be Winterised?

-However, if you’re not planning on using your pool throughout the depths of winter, it’s best to winterise your heat pump when you start closing everything else down.
+If you’re not planning on using your pool throughout the winter, it’s best to winterise your heat pump when you start closing everything else down.
 This will ensure there is no chance of freeze damage.
 If water freezes inside the heat pump unit, it could damage the heat exchange or other elements.

 Winter pool maintenance tips